-Climbing with van der Waals forces requires intimate contact because the forces scale as $A/d^3$ where A is the Hammacher constant and d is the local separation between two surfaces.
-For particular material combinations the Hammacher constant can vary by as much as a factor of 4 [27].
-However, reducing the separation distance has a much greater effect, making it essential to comply to natural and artificial surfaces, which commonly have an approximately fractal surface topography.
+Climbing with van der Waals forces requires intimate contact because the forces scale as A/d^3 where A is the Hammacher constant and d is the local separation between two surfaces.
+For particular material combinations the Hammacher constant can vary by as much as a factor of 4 [25].
+However, reducing the separation distance has a much greater effect, making it essential to comply to surfaces at all length scales above tens of nanometers.